 Since $\Mtaumax(\D)$ and $\D$ by construction of the MAG latent projection agree on ancestral relationships, Lemma~\ref{lemma:stat_DMAG_same_anc} implies that also the stationarified ts-DMAG $\Mtaumaxstat(\D)$ agrees with the ancestral relationships of $\D$.
 Thus, $\Mtaumaxstat(\D)$ has repeating ancestral relationships.

-To summarize the previous discussions, edges in $\Mtaumax(\D)$ that are not in $\Mtaumaxstat(\D)$ appear due to marginalizing over the observable vertices before $t-\taumax$.
-While these edges disappear when $\taumax$ is sufficiently increased (see Sec.~\ref{sec:increasing_taumax} for more discussions on this point), they are essential for retaining an interpretation as DMAG implied by $\D$.
-Moreover, as we will see in Sec.~\ref{sec:why_DPAG_of_tsDPAG}, these additional edges play a useful role in causal discovery.
+In summary, edges in the ts-DMAG $\Mtaumax(\D)$ that are not also in $\Mtaumaxstat(\D)$ are due to marginalizing over observable vertices before $t-\taumax$.
+Such edges disappear when $\taumax$ is sufficiently increased, see also \citet[Sec.~B.8]{gerhardus2022_supplement}.
+However, as we will show in Sec.~\ref{sec:why_DPAG_of_tsDPAG}, these additional edges play a useful role in causal discovery.
 In Sec.~\ref{sec:existing_algorithms} we will further use the concept of stationarification to describe the SVAR-FCI causal discovery algorithm from \citet{malinsky2018causal} and the LPCMCI causal discovery algorithm from \citet{LPCMCI}.